Eric050505/SUSTech-Course-CS205/README.md

 This is a course from SUSTech CS205, C & C++ Program Design.

 I only get B in this course.
-It was really difficult to do those reports.
-But if you could try your best, then I think it would be a good optional course.
+It was really difficult to do those reports for me because I had never do something alike before.
+But if you could try your best, then I think it would be a one of the best optional courses in SUSTech.